-Proposed facilities are those facilities that may be completed within a ten-year period following the update and approval of this Master Plan.
+Proposed facilities are those facilities that maybe completed within a ten-year period following the update and approval of this Master Plan.

 The future plans provided in the area descriptions describe what may occur in the area beyond the ten-year time frame.
-All developments are subject to current rules and regulations applicable at the time of development.
+All facility development is subject to current rules and regulations applicable at the time of development.